mswjs/msw-storybook-addon/README.md

 })
 ```

-Although [composing handlers](https://github.com/mswjs/msw-storybook-addon#composing-request-handlers) is possible, that relies on Storybook's merging logic, which currently only works when stories are defined in objects.
-To help you get around this limitation, you can pass initial request handlers directly to [`setupWorker()`](https://mswjs.io/docs/api/setup-worker) or [`setupServer()`](https://mswjs.io/docs/api/setup-server).
+Although [composing handlers](https://github.com/mswjs/msw-storybook-addon#composing-request-handlers) is possible, that relies on Storybook's merging logic, which currently only works when the handlers in your story's parameters are objects and not arrays.
+To get around this limitation, you can pass initial request handlers directly the `initialize` function as a second argument.

 ```js
 // preview.js